Gary Ridgway: Plea bargain, confessions, sentencing

 Early in August 2003, Seattle television news reported that Ridgway had been moved from a maximum security cell at King County Jail to an Airway Heights Minimum-Medium Security Level Tank.
 Other news reports stated that his lawyers, led by Anthony Savage, were closing a plea bargain that would spare him the death penalty in return for his confession to a number of the Green River murders.

-On November 5, 2003, Ridgway entered a guilty plea to 48 charges of aggravated first degree murder as part of a plea bargain that would spare him execution in exchange for his cooperation in locating the remains of his victims and providing other details.
+On November 5, 2003, Ridgway pleaded "guilty" to 48 charges of aggravated first degree murder as part of a plea bargain that would spare him execution in exchange for his cooperation in locating the remains of his victims and providing other details.
 In his statement accompanying his guilty plea, Ridgway explained that he had killed all of his victims inside King County, Washington, and that he had transported and dumped the remains of the two women near Portland to confuse the police.

 Deputy prosecutor Jeffrey Baird noted in court that the deal contained "the names of 41 victims who would not be the subject of State v.
 Ridgway if it were not for the plea agreement".
 King County Prosecuting Attorney Norm Maleng explained his decision to make the deal:

 We could have gone forward with seven counts, but that is all we could have ever hoped to solve.
 At the end of that trial, whatever the outcome, there would have been lingering doubts about the rest of these crimes.
 This agreement was the avenue to the truth.
 And in the end, the search for the truth is still why we have a criminal justice system ...
 Gary Ridgway does not deserve our mercy.
 He does not deserve to live.
 The mercy provided by today's resolution is directed not at Ridgway, but toward the families who have suffered so much ...

 On December 18, 2003, King County Superior Court Judge Richard A. Jones sentenced Ridgway to 48 life sentences without the possibility of parole to be served consecutively.
 He was also sentenced to an additional 10 years for tampering with evidence for each of the 48 victims, adding 480 years to his 48 life sentences.
 Later he was given another life sentence after the remains of his 49th victim were found.